hbgl/money-money-money/README.md

 console.assert('~ IRR 985,474,263,166,349,300' === money.toLocaleString(undefined, { precisionHandling: 'show_imprecision' }));
 ```

+## Dependencies

+This library depends on [big.js](https://github.com/MikeMcl/big.js/) for arbitrary-precision decimal arithmetic.

+Additionally the environment must provide [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat).
+It is used to determine how many decimal places the currency uses and for formatting. `Intl.NumberFormat` is supported by [all major browsers](https://caniuse.com/#feat=mdn-javascript_builtins_intl_numberformat) and all recent Node.js versions.

+**Please note:** By default, Node.js versions 12 and earlier [are built with small-icu](https://nodejs.org/docs/latest-v12.x/api/intl.html).
+This means that formatting may be unavailable for your locale.
+For more information see the [Node.js Internationalization Support](https://nodejs.org/docs/latest-v12.x/api/intl.html).
+Since Node version 13 the `full-icu` is included by default.

 ## License

 This library is licensed under the [MIT license](https://opensource.org/licenses/MIT).